ysugimoto/webassembly-lua/README.md

 Write and compile as WebAssembly program by lua script.

-**Note: this project is still under PoC.
+**Note: this project is still under development.
 We have to do more improvement**

 ## Requirements